VAIBHAV-2303/ImageCaptionRetrieval/README.md

 ## Description

 Pytorch code for training an image-caption retrieval model on the MS-COCO dataset.
-Based on the paper [ORDER-EMBEDDINGS OFIMAGES AND LANGUAGE](https://arxiv.org/pdf/1511.06361.pdf).
+Based on the paper [ORDER-EMBEDDINGS OF IMAGES AND LANGUAGE](https://arxiv.org/pdf/1511.06361.pdf).
 The model can be trained with 2 approaches:

 * Symmetric Distance(Cosine loss)
 * Ordered Distance

-Furthermore, the code is also capapble of fine-tuning the model using the VIST dataset.
+Furthermore, the code is also capable of fine-tuning the model using the VIST dataset.

 ## Details